dontloo/dontloo.github.io/_posts/blog/2017-3-9-mle-map-bayesian.md

 which is known as maximum a posteriori (MAP).

 ### Bayesian Learning
-While the Bayesian learning approach is aimed at computing the whole posterior distribution instead of doing a point estimation.
+The Bayesian learning approach is aimed at computing the entire distribution instead of doing a point estimation.
-The difficulty of computing the posterior often arises in computing the denominator \\( p(x) = \int p(x|\theta)p(\theta) d\theta \\),
-as mentioned in Pattern Recognition and Machine Learning
+The difficulty of computing the posterior often arises in computing the denominator \\( p(x) = \int p(x|\theta)p(\theta) d\theta \\), as mentioned in Pattern Recognition and Machine Learning

 >  In the case of continuous variables, the required integrations may not have closed-form analytical solutions, while the dimensionality of the space and the complexity of the integrand may prohibit numerical integration.